top of page

 Nam Dong Early Intervention Center

-We provide children with access to early intervention services, pre-school education, daily living skills training, and physical therapy.
-Our services include financing the operating costs of learning centers and institutions, while also providing scholarships to students at various educational levels, from primary, middle, secondary and even university.
+We support the operating costs of this rural center to enable children with disabilities to access early intervention services, pre-school education, daily living skills training, and physical therapy.
+We provide scholarships to students with disabilities or their siblings at various educational levels, from primary, middle, secondary and even university.

 We provide learning opportunities that teach employment-related and trade-specific technical skills, such as in sewing, embroidery, bike repair, carpentry, small engine repair and other trades.